 Joan has a passion for reducing the stigma about asking for and offering help to do our best work and live our best lives in the legal profession.
 She has spent her career working with legal professionals at a crossroads because of mental illness and addiction concerns, well-being, trauma, stress, and related issues, and has a particular interest in helping those with career challenges.

-Joan coauthored “Stress and Resiliency in the US Judiciary” for the ABA 2020 Journal of the Professional Lawyer, “Reducing the Stigma – William Mitchell College of Law – Spring 2015“, published in the Mitchell Hamline Law Review (Vol. 41, Issue 3), and frequently writes for Minnesota and national bar publications.
+Joan coauthored “Stress and Resiliency in the US Judiciary” for the ABA 2020 Journal of the Professional Lawyer, “Reducing the Stigma,“ published in the Mitchell Hamline Law Review (Vol. 41, Issue 3, 2015), and frequently writes for Minnesota and national bar publications.
 Minnesota Lawyer recognized her with a 2017 Diversity and Inclusion Award for her work regarding implicit bias and mental health in the legal profession.
-In 2022 she received an inaugural Impact Award from Minnesota Women Lawyers and was presented with the Chief’s Award from the Minnesota Supreme Court and Federal District Court for service to the health and well-being of the lawyers and judges in Minnesota.
+In 2022 she received an inaugural Impact Award from Minnesota Women Lawyers, was presented with the Chief’s Award from the Minnesota Supreme Court and Federal District Court for service to the health and well-being of the lawyers and judges in Minnesota, and was recognized by the American Bar Association Commission on Lawyer Assistance Programs with a Meritorious Service award in recognition of Extraordinary Service to Lawyer Assistance Programs.

-Joan enjoys spending time with her family especially when it involves local foods and cooking.
+Joan enjoys spending time with her family and community, especially when it involves local foods and cooking.
 She maintains a relatively untamed garden and always has too many pears and cherries in the summertime.

 Chase Andersen, Esq., has always been committed, both personally and professionally, to assisting others.
 Chase received his B. S. in Criminal Justice from the University of South Dakota, located in Vermillion, South Dakota.
 Following undergraduate school, Chase worked several years in the social services arena as a residential counselor and then as a child-protective social worker.
 In 2006, Chase earned his J. D. from Drake University Law School in Des Moines, Iowa.
 Chase then practiced family law for several years and understands the pressures facing today’s legal professionals.